roadwarriorslive/Pipulate/README.rst

 card battle-game where certain card-combinations can't be played because they are too powerful and throw of the balance (and fairness) of the game.
-Thankfully for us SEOs, in real-life thankfully such killer combinations are not so easy to ban-- such as that of Google Sheets, Jupyter Notebook and Pandas.
-It's like resurrecting elves from your graveyard for unlimited fireballs-- the gift that keeps on giving.
+Thankfully for us SEOs, in real-life thankfully such killer combinations are not so easy to ban— such as that of Google Sheets, Jupyter Notebook and Pandas.
+It's like resurrecting elves from your graveyard for unlimited fireballs the gift that keeps on giving.

 ****************************************
 It's Pandas all the way down